-Understanding the Role of an Unlicensed Contractor in Writing Agreements
+- Understanding the Role of Licensing in Contractor Agreements

 When it comes to hiring a contractor for a home improvement project, it’s important to ensure that they are licensed and qualified to do the job.
 However, what happens if you find yourself in a situation where you have already hired an unlicensed contractor?
 Can they still write an agreement that is legally binding?